Type UB III submarine: Legacy

-In 1917, Swedish officials were impressed the design's performance.
+In 1917, Swedish officials were impressed by the design's performance.
 As a result, Kockums bought a license for the design, shortened the hull and removed a rear torpedo tube, and built three submarines for the Swedish Navy.
 The three submarines, the Hajen-class, was slightly modified to build three Bävern-class submarines, still reminiscent of the Type UB III.

 Germany was prohibited from acquiring a new submarine force by the Treaty of Versailles, but German admirals had no intention of allowing their nation to forget how to construct submarines.
 Germany started to manufacture and export slightly modified versions of UB IIs and UB IIIs through the Dutch front company NV Ingenieurskantoor voor Scheepsbouw (IvS).
 Having kept the skills of their engineers polished by this means, they eventually ordered the construction of a new coastal submarine.
 The resulting design was an improved UB-III that had the benefit of new, all-welded construction techniques and an array of electronic and electromechanical gadgets: the Type VII submarine, the most common U-boat of the Kriegsmarine, was born.
 During the interwar era, IvS continued to modernize the design, which resulted in the two Birinci İnönü-class boats sold to Turkey.